 WHAT IF THE CATARACT GOES UNTREATED?

 A cataract by itself does not necessarily require treatment.
 If there is no associated inflammation and no associated glaucoma and the only problem is blindness, it is perfectly reasonable to have a blind pet.
 Blind animals have good life quality and do well though it is important not to move furniture around or leave any hazardous clutter in the home.
 Some dogs, however, become anxious or even aggressive when they lose their vision.
 Restoring vision for the pet is weighed against risk and expense and is a decision for each owner to make individually.
+Many cataracts will progress to a "hypermature" state where they will begin to dissolve as described and anti-inflammatory eye drops are needed as mentioned.

 EXTERNAL LINKS OF INTEREST: